danya02/multibooru-mirror/docs/format/index.rst

 The `v` key contains a string representing the global format being used.
 The current version is `"1"`.

-The `t` key contains a string that is an ISO 8601 timestamp, indicating when the record was created.
+The `t` key contains a number that is the Unix time when the record was created.
 This corresponds to the time that the corresponding fact was scraped.

 The `s` key contains a string that is the identifier of the site from which the data was obtained.